 The HD program consists of a number of separate modules which are taken serially over the course of a year.
-The first of these is Work Ready Now!, which focuses on a combination of traditional business skills-such as basic accounting-and "soft" skills hypothesized to be both valuable and transferable across jobs and sectors (see Campos et al., 2017, for related evidence).
-The Work Ready Now! curriculum consists of eight sub-modules: Personal Development, Interpersonal Communication, Work Habits and Conduct, Leadership, Health and Safety at Work, Worker and Employer Rights and Responsibilities, Financial Fitness, and Exploring Entrepreneurship.
+The first of these is Work Ready Now!, which focuses on a combination of traditional business skills-such as basic accounting-and "soft" skills hypothesized to be both valuable and transferable across jobs and employment sectors (see Campos et al., 2017, for related evidence).
+This Work Ready Now! curriculum consists of eight sub-modules: Personal Development, Interpersonal Communication, Work Habits and Conduct, Leadership, Health and Safety at Work, Worker and Employer Rights and Responsibilities, Financial Fitness, and Exploring Entrepreneurship.
+It emphasizes soft skills and goal-setting, includes material on negotiation and group decision-making, covers workplace health issues including gender equality and HIV, and concludes with a discussion of the planning, marketing, and savings involved required to launch self-employment.
 This time-intensive module is taken by all students as the lead-in to the HD training, and consists of 10 five-day weeks of full-day training.

-From here, students choose the additional modules and the sector of work in which they receive additional training, and the curriculum splits according to the nature of formal employment opportunities in local markets.
+From here, students choose the additional modules and the employment sector of work in which they receive additional training, and the curriculum splits according to the nature of employment opportunities in local markets.
 In more urban areas, students would then move on to a Technical and Vocational Training module, Transition to Work programming, and Work Based Learning Services.
-While this is an option available to HD participants in our study, because our study areas are almost exclusively rural, HD instead encourages students to focus on self-employment, meaning that the next module of HD would be the 'Be Your Own Boss' training, which is an entrepreneurship curriculum that is tailored to the specific interests and opportunities in a specific cohort of students, and lasts another 10 weeks.
-After this point, HD students are typically placed in an internship or apprenticeship position with a local entrepreneur working in the selected sector.
-During this interval, students have regular check-ins with their trainers.
-Within a year of the initiation of training, students are considered 'graduates' of HD.6
+While this is an option available to HD participants in our study, because our study areas are almost exclusively rural, HD instead encourages students to focus on self-employment.
+In this track, the next module of HD would be the 'Be Your Own Boss' training, which is an entrepreneurship curriculum that is tailored to the specific interests and opportunities in each cohort of students, and which lasts another 10 weeks.
+The curriculum for this component includes forming a business idea, identifying a practical business opportunity, outlining the details of business operations and financing, and establishing a formal business plan.
+Whereas the HD program had originally been designed to have these wage- and self-employment tracks be mutually exclusive, in practice participants were given the option of attending both if they wished.
+80% of those assigned to HD participated in at least one of these components: 64% of the HD trainees enrolled in both the Build Your Own Business training and focused technical training in a specific work area, 11%enrolled only the former, and 4% only the latter.
+Nearly a half of all individuals assigned to the HD arm completed the technical training workshops.